 Monthly Archives: August 2013

 He’s been told what an action plan is.
 But even thinking about planning is already exhausting.
 How can he line up his tasks so that the first step in the plan leads to a logical sequence of intermediate steps which would need to be taken in just the right order to achieve his goal?
-He… Continue reading
+He knows where he is beginning; he… Continue reading

 Why should your Kindergartner take music lessons or practice playing an instrument when his chances of growing up to be a musician are next to nil?